publiccodenet/about/activities/value-and-impact/pain-points/public-organizations.md

 ## Sustainable relationships with third parties

-Avoiding lock-in situations, in which the organization's data and/or digital workflow is controlled by an third party, leading to a reduced autonomy and potentially prohibitive liscensing, upgrade and migration costs.
+Avoiding lock-in situations, in which the organization's data or digital workflow is controlled by a third party, leading to reduced autonomy and potentially prohibitive liscensing, upgrade and migration costs.

 ## Futureproofing